andrevidela/Research-report/Thesis/index.md

 Again, where the first snippet is unclear about the semantics of the operation, the second one reveals that we are checking if the number of uses matches the linearity.
 Or in other words, "if the multiplicity is linear, and we have not used the variable exactly once, then throw an error".

-This suggests that in order to implement pattern matching for a generic semiring, we also need to add a way to associate the multiplicity with a natural number so that we can compare it with a number of occurrences.
+This suggests that to implement pattern matching for a generic semiring, we also need to add a way to associate the multiplicity with a natural number.
+This way we can compare the value of the resource with its number of occurrences.
 Or we need a concept of _leftover typing_ where a resource can be partially consumed via subtracting.
 That is, if we have `5` of a resource, then we can partially use it `3` times, leaving us with `5 - 3 = 2` resources.

 ### Next Steps

-This exercise was particularly informative in teaching us what is _really needed_ in practice to build up a programming language based on QTT. _Meet  semi-lattice_ aren’t mentioned in Quantitative Type Theory\cite{qtt} but they appear in Granule \cite{granule} while this is not entirely surprising it is noteworthy that both approach reach the same conclusion: ordered semirings are the foundation of a sound implementation of a calculus with quantities into a useful programming language.
+This exercise was particularly informative in teaching us what is _really needed_ in practice to build up a programming language based on QTT. _Meet  semi-lattices_ aren’t mentioned in Quantitative Type Theory\cite{qtt} but they appear in Granule \cite{granule}; while this is not entirely surprising, it is noteworthy that both approaches reach the same conclusion: ordered semirings are the foundation of a sound implementation of a calculus with quantities into a useful programming language.

-This implementation is only the first step into extended the language for full reference counting without garbage collection, in the meantime, there are a lot of intermediate steps.
-And additionally, now that the seal is broken on multiple types of multiplicities, nothing stops us from implementing different multiplicities for Idris2 and see what happens.
+This implementation is only the first step into extending the language for full reference counting without garbage collection, in the meantime, there are a lot of intermediate steps.
+Additionally, now that the seal is broken on multiple types of multiplicities, nothing stops us from implementing different multiplicities for Idris2 and seeing what happens.
 We can now discover semantics for semirings, rather than use different semirings to reach different semantics.
 Granule already has products, intervals, access variables and natural numbers in addition to linearity as their multiplicity.
-It would be interesting to see what matrices, or polynomials offer in terms of semantics as a resource tracking semiring.
+It would be interesting to see what matrices or polynomials offer in terms of semantics as a resource tracking semiring.

 The immediate next step for this project is to repeat this experiment (generalising some aspect of the compiler) but with linearity checking rather than semirings.
 Indeed, given an implementation of infinite Nats as a semiring, we should be able to replace our previous semiring by the new one and enjoy the benefits in terms of added functionality.